supabase/supabase/README.md

 **Client libraries**

-Our client libraries are modular so that each sub-library works as a standalone implementation for external open source systems.
-This is just one of the ways we try to support existing communities.
+Our client library is modular.
+Each sub-library is a standalone implementation for a single external system.
+This is one of the ways we support existing tools.

 - **`supabase-{lang}`**: Combines libraries and adds enrichments.
   - `postgrest-{lang}`: Client library to work with [PostgREST](https://github.com/postgrest/postgrest)